 What is a Self Directed IRA?

-Before we jump into our helpful tips, we thought a self directed IRA definition was in order for those of you who are new to the game.
-SDIRAs, otherwise known as self directed Individual Retirement Accounts, allows for more control over a retirement fund’s buy and sell decisions.
+A self directed individual retirement account allows for more control over a retirement fund’s buy and sell decisions.
 For instance, when utilizing a traditional IRA, typical investments include stocks, bonds, mutual funds, CDs, and the like.
 As a result, an investor’s funds may be at the mercy of the volatile stock market.
 In contrast, investors who self direct their IRAs may invest in alternative assets.
 Investors must still follow certain self directed IRA rules, but for the most part, they have more freedom to invest as they see fit.

 1. Start Your Self Directed Individual Retirement Account Early